 Alcohol affects coordination, reaction times, and increases risk taking.
 Even very small amounts can affect your ability to drive safely.

 You can't judge whether you are over or under the legal limit without a breathalyser or blood test.
 The safest thing to do is avoid alcohol altogether before driving.

 Remember, you could still be over the limit the morning after a night's drinking.
 Only time will remove alcohol from your system, not black coffee, a meal or a few hours' sleep.

-- Being caught driving over the legal limit or failing to provide a specimen when required carries penalties of automatic loss of licence, a fine up to £5000, a criminal record and the possibility of a prison sentence.
+- Being caught driving over the legal limit or failing to provide a specimen when required carries penalties of automatic 12 month ban, a criminal record, an unlimited fine, and the possibility of a prison sentence.

 Find out more about the risks and consequences of drink driving - Don't risk it